a-kowalski/maleficarum-redis/README.md

 # Change Log
 This is the Maleficarum redis component implementation.

+CAUTION: This component is now obsolete - use Maleficarum Storage instead: https://github.com/pharaun13/maleficarum-storage

 ## [2.1.0] - 2017-03-24
 ### Added
 - Added dependant trait for use in other projects.